SP5GW/Regenerative_Radio_Receiver/README.md

 To avoid excessive loading of LC tank by input impedance of high frequency amplifier stage, J-FET based amplifier must be used.
 For reasons stated above I have selected TL-072 opamp for this purpose, which utilizes pair of J-FET transistor at its input.

-Using various loads I have observed that input impedance of high ferequency amplifier stage shall not be lower then 1Mohm for its impact on LC output voltage in resonance to be limited.
+Using various loads, I have observed that input impedance of high ferequency amplifier stage shall not be lower then 1Mohm for its impact on LC output voltage in resonance to be limited.

 Since the input impedance of none inverting amplifier U1B is only equal to:

-$Rin_noneinv = R5 || (R4 +X3) = 2.7kohm$
+$Rinnoneinv = R5 || (R4 +X3) = 2.7kohm$

 where reactance X3 for capacitor C3 at f=225kHz is equal to 300ohm.